SweptWasTaken/swepts-toolkit/README.md

-(https://canarytokens.org/generate#)[Canary Tokens] - Generates tokens that will send you an email when accessed.
+[https://canarytokens.org/generate#](Canary Tokens) - Generates tokens that will send you an email when accessed.
 Good for honeypots.

 (https://explainshell.com/)[Explain Shell] - Explains shell commands before you execute them.